Caravan (Juan Tizol and Duke Ellington song)

-"Caravan" is an American jazz standard that was composed by Juan Tizol and Duke Ellington and first performed by Ellington in 1936.
+"Caravan" is an American jazz standard by Juan Tizol and Duke Ellington, first performed by Ellington in 1936.
 Irving Mills wrote lyrics, but they are rarely sung.

 Original recording

 The first version of the song was recorded in Hollywood in 1936 and performed as an instrumental by Barney Bigard and His Jazzopators.
 Two takes were recorded, of which the first (Variety VA-515-1) was published.
 The band members were: